Force over Distance: Chapter 28

 “So it was—it’s Jackson who wants me to know all this?”
 Young asked.

 “Yup.
 Daniel and Telford are in a little bit of a power struggle right now.
 Over a lot of things.
 One of them is your chief scientist.
-Telford has been waging a one-sided PR campaign against you.
+Telford’s been waging a one-sided PR campaign against you.
 He’s met privately with several of the more prominent IOA members, arguing for your replacement.
-I don’t know the specifics of what he's saying behind closed doors, but he's got Senator Armstrong's widow firmly on his side.
+I don’t know the specifics of what he’s saying behind closed doors, but he’s got Senator Armstrong's widow on his side.
 Fortunately for you, the further he goes with this, the more teed off Daniel gets.
 He’s about ready to start a counter-campaign on your behalf.”

 “Nice of him.”